Shiny White Suburban

 A sensation of heat pricks at my neck.
 My breath goes funny, ragged.

-Tears well and I rub them away.
+Tears well up, and I rub them away.
+But they come back.

 *

-Once the panic attack dumps me back on the ground and my breathing slows, my vision widens from pinprick to panorama.
-There’s an emerald canopy of oak above my head, sunlight glittering through the spaces between the leaves.
-Shapes of light are cast across my limbs, disappearing and reappearing in the breeze.
-My jaw lets go and hangs open.
+Once the panic attack dumps me back on the ground and my breathing slows, my vision goes from pinprick to panorama.
+There’s an emerald canopy of oak above my head, sunlight glittering through the spaces between leaves.
+Geometric shapes of light are cast across my body, disappearing and reappearing with the breeze.

-I must look like a doofus, staring into the tree tops with my mouth slung open, but it feels too good to shut.
+I must look like a doofus, staring into the tree tops with my mouth slung open.

 *